EnactTrust/enact-tpm-legacy/README.md

 # Security and compliance for IoT & Edge systems

 Typical use cases are:
-- offline protection of IoT devices in the field
+- protection of IoT devices in the field (including offline)
 - monitoring of the device health of Edge devices
-- compliance for Industrial IoT and Automotive systems
+- compliance with IEC 62443 for Industrial IoT systems

 To learn more about EnactTrust, [read our **whitepaper**](https://enact-public.s3.eu-west-1.amazonaws.com/STMicroelectronics+-+EnactTrust+-+Whitepaper+-+Embedded+World+2022.pdf).